JayOwl/Comp3618Final/README.md

 * Thanks for to Eric and Nathan for the excellent communication as a group.
 * To the Gang of Four
+* Congrulations too Nathan on being a new uncle!